primev/preconf_bot/README.md

 ## Requirements
-- funded holesky address
+- funded L1 address (default is Holesky)
 - funded mev-commit address
-- mev-commit p2p bidder node (v0.8)
+- mev-commit p2p bidder node
-- a good websocket endpoint (a publicly available one is set as default, but cannot handle high throughput)
+- a good websocket endpoint (a publicly available one is set as default for Holesky, but cannot handle high throughput)

 ## Installation
 ```